 From the early human cultures to the advanced civilization we live in today, it seems that listening to stories has always had a very important role.
 Stories are a way we used to transfer knowledge from one person to another, and from one generation to another.
-Stories are what we used to explain things we didn’t really understand, and they are what we use today to make it easier for us to understand complicated things.
-We wouldn’t be where we are today, as humans, if it weren’t for stories, so it doesn’t come as a surprise that we are hardwired to like them.
+And are what we use to explain things we didn’t really understand.
+They are what we use today to make it easier for us to understand complicated things.
+We wouldn’t be where we are today, as humans, if it weren’t for stories.
+So it doesn’t come as a surprise that we hardwire to like them.

 Tell the Company’s Story

 Many company websites have the “about us” section, especially the ones that are working on being well established.
-This section is the perfect chance to let some storytelling bring the company closer into the customers’ reality.
-What is the company’s business, how they chose to operate in that industry, what is the company’s motivation and values and how do they tie in with the story behind the creation of the company – all valuable information that will make the company more interesting and relatable.
+This section is the perfect chance to let some storytelling bring the company closer to the customers’ reality.
+What is the company’s business, how do they choose to operate in that industry?
+What is the company’s motivation?
+And values and how do they tie in with the story behind the creation of the company.
+All valuable information that will make the company more interesting and relatable.

 Stay Consistent in Your Messages

 By using storytelling in your marketing and ad copy, you’re creating a frame in which your future marketing and ad copy will also be located.
 You can’t go around changing the story to cater to a different target market.
-You need to know who is your audience, who is the ideal person you’d like to speak to – and write all the copy as if it was meant only for them.
+You need to know who is your audience, who is the ideal person you like to speak and write all the copies as if it’s meant only for them.

 Don’t Make Your Stories Forgettable

 If you’re adding certain elements to help drive the story in your content, make sure those elements aren’t easily forgettable.
 For example, you might want to add a fictional character that will become the protagonist of ad copy and a sort of a mascot for the brand.
-That fictional character needs to be done really good.
+That fictional character needs to do really well.
 It doesn’t need to have a detailed fictional history.
-But it does have to make sense in the overall brand narrative, and it has to have something that will make people remember it.
+But it does have to make sense in the overall brand narrative.
+It has to have something that will make people remember it.

 Forgetfulness and good storytelling don’t go hand in hand.
 Good stories are the stories that stick.
 They are the stories people will be able to recognize at a mere sighting of a brand logo.
 The stories they will recall after years of taking in other stories.
 All of the elements in a story need to work towards creating such a memorable story.